Table of Contents

 6.4.
 Ammo

 6.4.1.
-Must be commercially-available foam dart ammo (no homemades or
+Must be commercially-available foam dart ammo (no homemades or modified darts with the exception of cut down full lengths)

 6.4.1.1.
 Legal ammo includes: